Ghostopheles/warcraft-addon-tools/README.md

 - `-n`: A name for your addon.
 - `-a`: An author name.
 - `-d`: Path to the folder you want to generate the addon in.

+`luacheck globals`: Used to run `luac` and automatically add all accessed global variables to your `.luacheckrc` file.

+**WARNING**: This is not 100% complete and does have the ability to eat your `.luacheckrc` file.
+It makes backups, but will only go up to 5 before it starts deleting files.
+- `-d`: Path to your Lua project
+- `-lc`: Path to your existing `.luacheckrc` file.
+- `-p`: Path to `luac.exe`.
+This will be automatically found if it's on your `PATH`.

 Example:
 ```